garciamatheusf/garciamatheusf/README.md

 <br>

+- 1+ years of expertise as CTO;
-- 3+ years of expertise as Engineering Manager;
+- 4+ years of expertise as Engineering Manager;
 - Experience leading more than 30 developers;
 - Often working as a solutions architect, devops and cloud architect;
 - Worked with many languages, like node, java, php, C#, python, angular, react and react native;